ddelong/ddelong.github.io/_posts/2004-11-28-happy-birthday-to-me.md

 categories:
   - Personal
 ---
 I turned 23 as of midnight (EST).
-I&#8217;m a year older, a year wiser, and a year closer to being able to rent a car (the last major milestone in a person&#8217;s life as far as I can figure).
+I'm a year older, a year wiser, and a year closer to being able to rent a car (the last major milestone in a person's life as far as I can figure).

-I had a few drinks at a local watering hole, so I&#8217;ll be cutting this entry short.
+I had a few drinks at a local watering hole, so I'll be cutting this entry short.